Naveensaikumar09/CodeUnsolved/README.md

-# Last Problem Browser Extension
+# CodeUnsolved Browser Extension

-A Chrome extension that tracks the last 5 opened problems from LeetCode and Codeforces, helping you revisit recent challenges easily.
+A Chrome extension that tracks the last opened problems from LeetCode and Codeforces, helping you revisit recent challenges easily.

 ## Features
-- Tracks the last 5 problems visited on LeetCode and Codeforces.
+- Tracks the last problems visited on LeetCode and Codeforces.
 - Displays problem names with direct links.
 - Prevents duplicate problem entries for LeetCode.
 - Lightweight and easy to use.